freebsd/freebsd-src/docs/LangRef.rst

 Arguments:
 """"""""""

+The first argument is always a type used as the basis for the calculations.
-The first argument is always a pointer or a vector of pointers, and forms the basis of the calculation.
+The second argument is always a pointer or a vector of pointers, and is the base address to start from.
 The remaining arguments are indices that indicate which of the elements of the aggregate object are indexed.
 The interpretation of each index is dependent on the type being indexed into.
 The first index always indexes the pointer value given as the